-Methods for molecular biology and the cut-open oocyte technique used for these experiments are detailed elsewhere.
-11 Briefly, the hypokalemic periodic paralysis mutation rR1128C was constructed in rNav1.4 / pGEMHE, generously provided by Dr. Steven Cannon, University of Texas SW Medical Center, Dallas, TX.
-Messenger RNA for wild type and mutant channels were co-injected with β_1 subunit mRNA into Xenopus oocytes, and cultured for 3-7 days prior to recordings.
+Methods for molecular biology and the cut-open oocyte technique used for these experiments are detailed elsewhere.11 Briefly, the hypokalemic periodic paralysis mutation rR1128C was constructed in rNa_V1.4/pGEMHE, generously provided by Dr. Steven Cannon, University of Texas SW Medical Center, Dallas, TX. mRNA for wild type and mutant channels were co-injected with β_1 subunit mRNA into Xenopus oocytes, and cultured for 3-7 d prior to recordings.
 Two modifications of the cut-open recording technique were employed.
 First, the external bath solution contained 20 mM Na+ to reduce current amplitude and permit accurate voltage control during recordings of ionic current.
 Second, we used leak subtraction to measure gating currents after addition of 2 uM TTX to the top chamber.
-Gating charge Q was measured from the integrals of anodic charge as Ig{0N}.
-Charge decrement during closed-state fast inactivation was determined from a single exponential fit to the plot of Ig{0N} at time t normalized to that at time zero.
-The slow component of charge remobilization curve of Ig{0N} test is anodic charge at time t and Ig{0N} control is anodic charge during the initial peak.
+Gating charge Q was measured from the integrals of anodic charge as Ig{ON}.
+Charge decrement during closed-state fast inactivation was determined from a single exponential fit to the plot of IgON at time t normalized to that at time zero.
+The slow component of charge remobilization was determined from a double exponential fit to the normalized remobilization curve of Ig{ON} test/Ig{ON} control, where $\mathrm{Ig}{\mathrm{ON}}$ test is anodic charge at time t and Ig{ON} control is anodic charge during the initial peak.